AtesComp/rdf-transform/README.md

 This project is based on the venerable "RDF Extension" ([grefine-rdf-extension](https://github.com/stkenny/grefine-rdf-extension)).
 However, it has been throughly rewritten to incorporate the latest Java and JavaScript technologies and processing enhancements.

-* JavaScripts have been updated to use "classified" coding
+* JavaScript code has been updated to use "classified" coding
-* Loops use iterators
+* Loops use iterators whenever possible
-* Cleaned UI elements
+* Cleaned and refactored UI elements
 * Resizable dialogs
 * Export capabilities have been expanded to all known RDF4J formats
-* Properly recognize the Row verses Record data setting and processing (row / record visitor)
+* Properly recognize the Row verses Record parameters and processing (row and record visitors)
 * Properly parse IRIs for valid structure, absolute and relative, using a base IRI as needed
 * Added two GREL functions:
   * "toIRIString" - transforms and properly validates a string as an IRI component
   * "toStrippedLiteral" - end trims a string with all known Unicode whitespace and non-breaking space characters
-* Properly process an IRIs Condensed IRI Expression (CIRIE) for output / export
+* Properly process an IRI's Condensed IRI Expression (CIRIE) for output / export
-* Scaled buffer allocations (based on data size) to speed exports
+* Reserve flushing of scaled statements buffers (user definable) to speed exports
 * Template graphs are exportable / importable (like OntoRefine) between different (but similar data structure) projects
 * General code cleanup and commenting throughout
 * Added "RFTransform.verbose" preference (see OpenRefine preferences) to aid checking and debugging